laravel/docs/valet.md

 <a name="resetting-your-installation"></a>
 #### Resetting Your Installation

-If you are having trouble getting your Valet installation to run properly, executing the `composer global update` command followed by `valet install` will reset your installation and can solve a variety of problems.
+If you are having trouble getting your Valet installation to run properly, executing the `composer global require laravel/valet` command followed by `valet install` will reset your installation and can solve a variety of problems.
 In rare cases, it may be necessary to "hard reset" Valet by executing `valet uninstall --force` followed by `valet install`.

 <a name="upgrading-valet"></a>
 ### Upgrading Valet

-You may update your Valet installation by executing the `composer global update` command in your terminal.
+You may update your Valet installation by executing the `composer global require laravel/valet` command in your terminal.
 After upgrading, it is good practice to run the `valet install` command so Valet can make additional upgrades to your configuration files if necessary.

 <a name="serving-sites"></a>
 ## Serving Sites